-- Surveys carried out at the end of each quarter These surveys may be conducted among the participating students, at the end of each quarter. - 2) Comprehensive evaluation of a component of the study programme Upon the request of the Programme Committee, the Civil Engineering Evaluation Committee performs evaluation reports each quarter which are discussed in the Programme Committee meeting. - 3) Panel discussion Panel discussions are held after each module of every academic year (B1, B2.
-If desired a panel discussion could also be organised in B3) with students who participated in the programme in that module. - 4) Data on performance and transition Every year, the CES (Centre for Educational Support) produces standardised overviews of performance and transition.
+- Surveys carried out at the end of each module All modules of the CE programme are evaluated with the Student Experience Questionnaire (SEQ) at the end of each quarter. - Comprehensive evaluation of a component of the study programme Upon the request of the Programme Committee, the Civil Engineering Evaluation Committee performs evaluation reports each quarter which are discussed in the Programme Committee meeting. - 3) Panel discussion

+Panel discussions are held during or after each module of every academic year (B1, B2).
+If desired a panel discussion could also be organised in B3) with students who participated in the programme in that module.

-- 5) Yearly analysis of the results of the NSE (national student survey) and the NAE (national alumni survey) - 6) Performance appraisals Results of activities stated in the first three items are brought to the attention of chair holders, to allow them to address these issues in their annual performance appraisals with all employees. - 7) Educational Professionalisation Members of the scientific staff must have a University Teaching Qualification (Basis Kwalificatie Onderwijs) or given the opportunity to acquire/maintain this qualification. - 8) Occasional activities If necessary, in addition to the activities mentioned above, further assessments are carried out (such as assessment of facilities, how time is spent, exit evaluations, surveys among alumni, etc.)
+- Data on performance and transition Every year, the CES (Centre for Educational Support) produces standardised overviews of performance and transition. - 5) Yearly analysis of the results of the NSE (national student survey) and the NAE (national alumni survey) - 6) Performance appraisals Results of activities stated in the first three items are brought to the attention of chair holders, to allow them to address these issues in their annual performance appraisals with all employees. - 7) Educational Professionalisation Members of the scientific staff must have a University Teaching Qualification (Basis Kwalificatie Onderwijs) and given the opportunity to acquire/maintain this qualification. - Occasional activities If necessary, in addition to the activities mentioned above, further assessments are carried out (such as assessment of facilities, how time is spent, exit evaluations, surveys among alumni, etc.)